laurent-martin/aspera-hsts-operations/README.md

 dnf install -y nginx
 ```

-Since we use nginx as reverse proxy, we can make node api listen locally only:
+Since we use nginx as reverse proxy, we can make Node API listen locally only:

 ```bash
 asconfigurator -x "set_server_data;listen,127.0.0.1:${aspera_node_port}s"